Buffalo Pasta Salad | Backpacking Lunch Recipe

 HOME

 - Put noodles, bell pepper, jalapeno, and red onion in a bag or container to be used in the backcountry.
-See meal prep tip below.
+See the meal prep tip below.

 - Pack buffalo sauce powder in a separate bag or container to be stored with the noodle bag.